 I was an energy efficiency engineer for most of my professional career.
 When I entered a building, my wife would catch me looking at the lights in the building to see if they were using efficient lights.
 After selling my engineering firm six years ago, I’ve been a business coach.
 Within five minutes after meeting a business owner, we’re talking about ways they can grow their business.
 It’s hard for me not to be passionate about my profession and other’s businesses.
 In both my engineering and business coaching work, I’ve been the outside expert looking at someone else’s problems.
 Frankly, it’s easy to see what others can do to improve their facility for energy efficiency or their business for growth and profitability.

 What is NOT easy is seeing your own problems clearly and then solving those problems without an outside perspective.
 As I grew my engineering business over 16-years, I paid over $500,000 for consultants.
-Some made a positive difference in my business while educating me in the finer points of business.
+Some made a positive difference in my business while educating me in the finer points.
 I also hired some duds that cost me a lot of money and offered little help.
 The RIGHT business coach can cost you very little money and revolutionize your business.

 The Business Owner’s Challenge